fisherman-23/FED-Assg2-Mokesell/README.md

   Implemented powerful search and filter options, allowing users to efficiently find products based on specific criteria.
 The search functionality was designed for easy use and improved user experience.

 - **Memory Game**:
-  Adopted an interactive memory game, providing a fun and engaging feature for users.
+  Followed a tutorial to develop an interactive memory game and adopted it to fix mokesell context + styling fixes, providing a fun and engaging feature for users.
 The game adds an entertaining element to the website, encouraging user participation.

 - **Mobile Optimization**:
   Focused on ensuring the website was fully optimized for mobile devices.
 Applied responsive design techniques to ensure that the site’s layout and functionality adapt to various screen sizes and devices, improving usability and performance on mobile platforms.